Simple Design Mechanisms to Mitigate the Winner's Curse: Simultaneous Online Auctions with Rotating Bids

 Paul A. Pavlou

-Temple University - Department of Management Information Systems; Temple University - Fox School of Business and Management
+Temple University - Department of Management Information Systems; Temple University - Department of Strategic Management

 May 3, 2010